-Good trade and distribution practices for pharmaceutical starting materials (GTDP), WHO Technical Report Series, No. 996, 2016 IPEC Good Distribution Practices Guide for Pharmaceutical Excipients 2017 entered the supply chain it should be considered as part of the investigation.
-Depending on the type of control (electronic or manual), excipient may have to be segregated.
-8.4 Where necessary, appropriate follow-up action, possibly including a recall, should be taken after investigation and evaluation of the complaint.
-For product recalls see section 9.
+Good trade and distribution practices for pharmaceutical starting materials (GTDP), WHO Technical Report Series, No. 996, 2016 IPEC Good Distribution Practices Guide for Pharmaceutical Excipients 2024 8.4 Where necessary, appropriate follow-up action, possibly including a recall, should be taken after investigation and evaluation of the complaint.
+For product recalls see 9.
 8.5 The manufacturer and customers should be informed if action is needed following possible faulty manufacturing, packaging, deterioration or any other serious quality problems with a pharmaceutical starting material.
 Communication should be performed upstream to the supplier (manufacturer or any other party selling the excipient) and also downstream to the customer(s) in case they may have received excipient which could be impacted.
-9. Re ecalls Note: In the USA the term recall has specific regulatory implications that do not directly apply to excipients; therefore the term retrieval is typically used in the USA.
+9. F Recalls Note: In some regions / countries regulatory authorities may have specifi c definitions for these terms.
+In this document "recall" has the same meaning as "retrieval".
 9.1 There should be a system for recalling promptly and effectively from the market, materials known or suspected to be defective.
 Functions involved in the supply chain should implement written procedures to manage excipient recall (retrieval) promptly and effectively.
-The procedure should: - describe how the process of recall (retrieval) should be managed, based on the risk involved; - describe a decision making process with defined responsibilities; - define the functions involved in the process (e.g. Quality Assurance, sales, logistics, competent authorities etc.); - define the communication process, documentation and its recording; and - define the steps needed to retrieve the excipient.
+The procedure should: describe how the process of recall (retrieval) should be managed, based on the risk involved, - describe a decision-making process with defined responsibilities, - define the parties to be involved in the process (e.g. Quality Assurance, sales, logistics, competent authorities), - define the communication process, documentation and its recording, and - describe how reconciliation discrepancies should be addressed.
 9.2 The original manufacturer should be informed in the event of a recall.
-Self-explanatory 9.3 There should be detailed written procedures for the organisation of any recall activity.
+If the original manufacturing is found to be contributing to the root cause the original manufacturer should be notified 9.3 There should be detailed written procedures for the organisation of any recall activity.
 These procedure(s) should be regularly reviewed and updated.
 Self-explanatory